harishbommakanti/Weather-Prediction/README.md

 - Matplotlib
 - Numpy, Pandas, statsmodels

+- The only 3 components needed for the software are `main_app.py`, `notebook.py`, and a `models` folder.
+- The two python files must be on the same directory, and the `models` folder must be at the same directory as the other two files.
+The `models` folder may be empty or filled with previous data.

 ## Usage
 Run the program with the following code:
 ```python
 python3 main_app.py
 ```
+While the program runs, the `models` folder will be periodically updated and there will be a `dataupload.csv` file that will be generated.

 ## Program Detail
 - Asks user for a certain zipcode.
 Some zipcodes aren't available due to the API like 41376.